TheVirtualWebmaster/vapa/TERMS_OF_USE.md

 Any use, distribution, or adaptation of the VAPA Materials must include the following attribution:

 “This work incorporates concepts and materials from the Virtual Autonomous Prompt Assistant (VAPA) framework by Christopher Bennetts for Digital Freedom Alliance, licensed under CC BY-NC-SA 4.0.
-Original materials available at [Your GitHub Repository URL Here, e.g., https://github.com/yourusername/VAPA].”
+Original materials available at https://github.com/TheVirtualWebmaster/vapa.

 You may satisfy this condition in any reasonable manner based on the medium, means, and context in which you share the Materials.